 Physics Department Facilities

-The department runs both a first-year physics lab and an upper-year advanced lab used for many different laboratory experiments (including: optical spectroscopy, Compton scattering, Muon decay, Frank-Hertz, a Cavendish balance, Millikan oil drop, Faraday rotation ) as well as general-purpose equipment (lock-in amplifier, oscilloscopes, signal generators, computers, lasers, etc.)
+The department maintains both first-year physics laboratories and an upper-year advanced laboratory used for many different experiments including: optical spectroscopy, Compton scattering, muon decay, Frank-Hertz excitations, a Cavendish balance, Millikan oil drop, and Faraday rotation.
+Labs are well appointed with modern equipment.

-The physics department works in close concert with the other science departments, and has access to Chemistry’s Nuclear Magnetic Resonance spectrometer and X-ray crystal diffractometer housed in the Department of Chemistry.
+The Physics Department collaborates closely with the other science departments, and has access to instruments such as the high-field Nuclear Magnetic Resonance spectrometer and X-ray crystal diffractometer housed in the Department of Chemistry.

-Facilities include 14 and 8 inch Celestron Schmidt-Cassegrain telescopes, a Meade 10-inch computer-controlled telescope for off-site events, Meade CCD camera and guidance system, and a Spitz planetarium projector.
+Facilities include 14- and 8-inch Celestron Schmidt-Cassegrain telescopes, a Meade 10-inch computer-controlled telescope for off-site events, Meade CCD camera and guidance system, and a Spitz planetarium projector.

 Apart from the Astronomy Lecture Series, visitors and students may come to Weitkamp Observatory throughout the semester to observe the night sky.
-Check back continuously for dates, times and weather related cancellations.
-Please contact the department at 614-823-1316 for more details.
+Check back continuously for dates, times and weather-related cancellations.
+Please contact the department at 614-823-1517 for more details.